Gatianus of Tours: Life

 The abbey of Marmoutier, which sprung from the grottos in the cliff to which Saint Gatianus and Saint Martin retired to pray, was therefore the creation of the latter worthy. ...The cliff is still there, and a winding staircase, in the latest taste, enables you conveniently to explore its recesses.
 These sacred niches are scooped out of the rock, and will give you an impression if you cannot do without one. ...They have been dealt with as the Catholic church deals with most of such places today; polished and furnished up; labelled and ticketed; edited, with notes, in short, like an old book.
 The process is a mistake.
 The early editions had more sanctity ... but there was nevertheless a great sweetness in the scene.
 The afternoon was lovely, and it was flushing to a close.
 The large garden stretched beneath us, blooming with fruit and wine and succulent vegetables, and beyond it flowed the shining river.
 The air was still, the shadows were long, and the place, after all, was full of memories, most of which might pass for virtuous.

 Gatianus established a hospice for the poor outside the walls of Tours.
 There he lay, overcome with weariness, after five decades of fasting, penances and toil.
-And there, the abbé Jaud relates, the Saviour appeared to him, saying, "Fear not!
+There, Jaud describes Jesus appearing to Gatianus, saying, "Fear not!
 Thy crown is readied and the Saints await thy arrival in Heaven."

 Veneration

 After Gatianus' death, during renewed persecution of Christians, the see of Tours remained unoccupied for 36 years.
 The Christians were dispersed and any direct connection with the historical Gatianus was irretrievably broken.
-Gregory records the second bishop as Lidorius, traditionally credited with building the predecessor of the present cathedral in Tours, and states that he was bishop for 33 years until about the time Saint Martin arrived in Tours in 371 AD.
+Gregory records the second bishop as Litorius, traditionally credited with building the predecessor of the present cathedral in Tours, and states that he was bishop for 33 years until about the time Saint Martin arrived in Tours in 371 AD.
 However, Martin found few Christians in this city; local lore nevertheless kept the legend of Gatianus alive.
 Martin found Gatianus' burial site, and always venerated his predecessor.
 With the rise in importance of Paris, Gatianus came to be seen more and more as a disciple of Saint Denis, and is so described at many modern Catholic websites.

 Tours became a major pilgrimage site, focused on the tomb of Saint Martin of Tours.
 The cathedral, originally consecrated to Saint Maurice, was reconsecrated to Saint Gatianus at its 13th century rebuilding.
 His relics were destroyed in 1793, during the French Revolution.
 Petty ambitions and little tragedies of mid-19th century provincial life, centered on the cathedral, are portrayed in Honoré de Balzac's Le Curé de Tours ("The curate of Tours").

 Saint Gatianus' day is observed on 18 December.

 Saint-Gatien-des-Bois is a commune in Lower Normandy (Calvados), France.

-Saint-Gatien has a familiar ring in French, and the golf course and the airport at Deauville, schools, and other institutions bear his name.
+The golf course and the airport at Deauville, schools, and other institutions bear his name.